squinkylabs/SquinkyVCV/docs/using-a-compressor.md

 ## Threshold and Ratio

 The threshold is the input level that will cause the compressor to start compressing.
-The ratio is how much is will compress, once it starts to compress.
+The ratio is how much it will compress, once it starts to compress.
 This is only strictly true with the “hard knee” versions of the ratio curves. “soft knee” makes this be almost true, but not completely.

 So, with a hard knee, no compression at all will take place as long as the input level is below the threshold.
 Once the input is over the threshold, it will compress using the ratio you have selected.
 This ratio is the how much the input needs to change to change the output by one decibel.
 So, for a 4:1 compression ratio, each 4 dB increase above the threshold will cause the output to only change by 1 dB.